andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 you want to get a bartender's attention, just bash your head into a rack of wine glasses.
 Because I HAD his attention.

-Which is a double edged sword.
-I've gotten his attention but I no longer wish to tipple at this establishment.
+Which is a double edged sword - I've gotten his attention but I no longer wish to drink at this establishment.
 A mighty awkward pickle I find myself in.
 After helping clean up my mess the barkeep throws down a napkin & says "hey boss what'll it be for ya?"
 Damn you Santa Fe.